Internships Policies and Courses

 - International Students must obtain the appropriate practical training form and meet with an advisor in the CDM Academic Center for approval. (http://oiss.depaul.edu/Requests/Forms/index.asp)

-to MyCDM and click the “MyInternships” link on the left.
+- Login to MyCDM and click the “MyInternships” link.

-- Employer Verification-> Academic Success Center Verification (International Students Only) -> Faculty Approval -> Academic Success Center Processes Registration
+- Once the Internship application form is submitted, a workflow is initiated as follows: Employer Verification-> Academic Success Center Verification (International Students Only) -> Faculty Approval -> Academic Success Center processes registration

 - You will receive email notifications at each major step of the workflow process.

 In addition to internships that meet CDM requirements, students are eligible to participate in DePaul’s University Internship Program (UIP).
+UIP connects you with employers in short-term and long-term internships.
 UIP has tools and resources to help you:

 - Explore potential careers and industries